adamhinton/CMDBuddy/README.md

 - User starts by creating a new Command
 - NOTE: This isn't where they fill out the values of Parameters and copy the generated command in to the CLI; that happens in commands/generate
-- Each Command has a baseCommand, title, and many Parameters see (#Tables-and-Relationships)
+- Each Command has a baseCommand, title, and many Parameters (see (#Tables-and-Relationships))
-- User clicks "Add New Parameter" and adds parameters one by one.
+- **Add New Parameter**: User clicks "Add New Parameter" and adds parameters one by one.
   - e.g. if the command is `npx playwright test createPerson`, they might add parameters like `age`, `location`, `profession`.
-- Parameters can be STRING, INT, BOOLEAN, DROPDOWN or FLAG
+- **Parameter Type**: Parameters can be STRING, INT, BOOLEAN, DROPDOWN or FLAG
-- UI displays a live preview of the command the user has created
+- **Live Preview**: UI displays a live preview of the command the user has created
+- **DragNDrop**: User can drag and drop Parameters to change their order
+- **Collapsible**: User can collapse individual Parameters for easier organization.
+- **Toolbar**: Each Parameter has a Toolbar with icons for collapse/uncollapse, DragnDrop and deletion.

 - **Relevant Files**
   - CommandCreationOrEditForm.tsx